Top 3 Ways Video Can Help Business During Coronavirus Outbreak

 phantom drone image

 Aerial photography has become almost a must have for modern marketing videos.
 The easiest and least expensive way to get these types of shots today is by using a drone.
-Recently it has become less and less expensive to achieve drone shots for videos.
-However, drones can still be quite intimidating for first time users.
+Recently it has become less and less expensive to achieve drone shots for videos; however, they can still be quite intimidating for first time users.

 The toughest part is usually figuring out what kind of shots you might want to include in your next marketing video.
 If you are lost on where to start, here are four ideas to get you started.